openmhealth/shimmer/README.md

 If you don't have Docker installed, download [Docker](https://docs.docker.com/installation/#installation/) and follow the installation instructions for your platform.

-Then
+Then,

 1. Download the latest [release](https://github.com/openmhealth/omh-shims/releases) of this Git repository or clone it.
 1. Navigate to the `docker` directory in a terminal.
 1. Run `docker build -t="openmhealth/omh-shim-server" .`
 1. Run `docker run -d -p 8083:8083 -p 2022:22 openmhealth/omh-shim-server`.
-1. The server should now be running on the default port 8083.
+1. The server should now be running on the Docker host on default port 8083.
 You can change the port number in the Docker `run` command.

 If you want to SSH into the container, run `ssh root@<your-docker-host> -p 2022`.
 The password is `docker`.